silas-stuart/alx-low_level_programming/0x14-bit_manipulation/README.md

 5. Function that returns the number of bits you would need to flip to get from one number to another.
 --You are not allowed to use the % or / operators

+6. This function checks the endianness.
+--Returns: 0 if big endian, 1 if little endian

+7. Program will find password
+--Your file should contain the exact password, no new line, no extra space --The result julien@ubuntu:~/0x14.
+Binary$ ./crackme3 `cat 101-password` Congratulations!